-Here, I discovered experiences by people who pushed themselves to limit their food intake from a 9-hour window to a 4-hour window and the impact was huge.
+Here, I discovered experiences of people who pushed themselves to limit their food intake from a 9-hour window to a 4-hour window and the impact was huge.
 They not only lost a ton of weight and built-up muscle but they also felt better.

-This was backed up by athletes, nutritionists and doctors.
+This was backed up by athletes, nutritionists, and doctors.